 If you haven’t been very active it can seem like a chore at first but include one thing at a time and be determined to stick with it for at least two weeks.
 At that time it will become a habit and you will adapt.

 Get an effective weight loss program that’s designed for seniors

 While the general advice of exercising more and eating healthy can result in fat loss, it’s a lot harder to apply in reality than to say it.

-For optimal weight loss, all the weight should be fat and not muscle, especially in seniors.
-Like we established a moment ago, this will require an optimal caloric deficit, sufficient protein intake and strength training among other things.
+For optimal weight loss, all the weight should be fat and not muscle.
+Especially in seniors.
+As we established a moment ago, this will require an optimal caloric deficit, sufficient protein intake, and strength training among other things.

 To actually succeed in losing fat at a healthy rate, you will need to learn about measuring your weight, strength, calories, and macronutrients.

 Accomplishing this alone can be very hard, even if you are good at finding out the necessary information online or in books.

 This is why I recommend either getting an experienced personal trainer or investing in a fat loss program that’s been proven to work with seniors.